 - August 30

-I have conservative political values: I want to conserve things like our traditions of liberty, justice, voting rights, Medicare and Social Security, good public schools, religious freedom, and safe communities.
+- I have conservative values: I want to conserve things like our traditions of self-government, liberty, justice, religious freedom, voting rights, Medicare and Social Security, good public schools, clean air and water, sustainable management of our national resources, and safe communities.

 Because I do not want to sacrifice those things to increase the profits and power of international banks and oil companies, most would call me a liberal.